 3.Pinch Pot Monsters

-Keeping some Crayola Air Dry Clay or Model Magic on hand will provide hours of creation filled entertainment for the mid- to upper-primary age children.
+Keeping some Crayola Air Dry Clay or Model Magic on hand will provide hours of creation-filled entertainment for the mid-to upper-primary children.
 Pinch pot monsters always prove popular!
-Begin by digging your thumb into a sphere of clay, then pinch in a circle to create a pot or bowl.
-Once you have created a wide mouth use another bit of clay to create a tongue.
+Dig your thumb into a clay sphere, then pinch in a circle to create a pot or bowl.
+Once you have created a wide mouth, use another bit of clay to make a tongue.
 Attach the tongue to the inside of the bowl’s mouth.
-Then form some scary pointy teeth to attach to the inside of the mouth.
-Turn the bowl on its side and squeeze the walls close together to give it the appearance of being a head with a mouth.
+Then, form some scary pointy teeth to attach to the inside of the mouth.
+Turn the bowl on its side and squeeze the walls close together to give it the appearance of a head with a mouth.
 Add two small spheres as eyes and anything else you can think of as features and embellishments.
-Once the clay hardens it can be painted with poster paint or colored with marker.
-These will be sure to give Santa a fright!
+Once the clay hardens, you can paint it with poster paint or a marker.
+These will be sure to frighten Santa!

 The internet is your friend!

-If you’re looking for inspiration, try searching online for “winter holiday children’s arts and crafts”.
+If you need inspiration, search “winter holiday children’s arts and crafts “online. ”